 Incentivize the establishment and use of a local carbon registry for purchasing local carbon offsets.

-Develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices.
+Develop and implement a sustainable landscape plan consistent with the Master Plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices.

 Other Offsets

 We believe purchased offsets should have a low priority compared to other mitigation strategies that will have a more direct and transparent impact on our emissions levels.
 In certain sectors however, it may become necessary to purchase offsets.
 For example, we will not be able to completely eliminate emissions from air travel or commuting.
 In order to achieve carbon neutrality, the remaining contributions from these sources will need to be addressed through the use of purchased or locally derived offsets.
-Additionality should be highly emphasized when purchasing offsets.

 The issue of what qualifies as a bona fide offset and why, largely boils down to a concept called additionality.
 Usually phrased as the question “is the project reducing emissions in a way that is business as usual, or is it beyond business as usual”.
 Additionality reflects whether or not a project is reducing emissions regardless of the prospect of offset revenues.